What is School Choice?

 Private schools are available in all 50 states.
 Private schools charge tuition and may be faith-based or independent.
 Many private schools and nonprofit organizations offer scholarships for students.
 In addition, 30 states offer official programs that provide scholarships or tuition assistance for families.
 Of these states, 22 states offer official scholarship programs, 7 states offer both scholarship and deduction programs, and 1 state offers only a deduction program. *Availability of scholarships and deductions varies by state.
 Please check with a local or state-based school choice organization for details.

 Online Learning and Course Access

 Homeschooling is the process of parents educating children in the home, and many families choose to collaborate via tutorials, co-operatives, and extracurricular leagues to enhance the home education experience.
-Nearly 2 million children – or 3 percent of the American student population – are educated in the home.
+More than 2 million children – or 3 percent of the American student population – are educated in the home.
 As shown on this map, all states permit parents to educate their children in the home.

 Source: National Home Education Research Institute, 2018

 "Shining a spotlight on effective educational options for every child"